microsoft/FluidFramework/docs/content/docs/concepts/signals.md

   - "/docs/deep/signals/"
 ---

 Signals are similar to ops, but are not stored; they're useful to implement features like user presence.
-They provide a simple way to send data to connected clients within a Fluid application.
+They provide a simple way to communicate transient data to connected clients within a Fluid application.

 They are lossy and not guaranteed to be ordered on delivery relative to other signals and ops.
 A good analogy to help conceptualize is that signals can be interpreted as UDP protocol, whereas standard ops can be thought of as TCP protocol.